marinagarcia1224/TFG/README.md

    This generates a folder containing the results.

 3. mc10.py (Monte Carlo analysis).
 This script analyzes the simulated signal samples (ggH, VBF, VH, ttH) and the continuous background ($\gamma\gamma$).

-   -Event selection and categorization (applies the exact same selection and categorization chain as the v12.py)

    -Shape plots.
 Generates histograms to compare the kinematic distributions of the different production modes (jet/lepton multiplicity, $m_{jj}$,   $Z_{\gamma\gamma}$, etc.).

    -Composition matrices.
-Calculates and plots efficiency and purity matrices.
+Calculates and plots efficiency and purity matrices (applies the exact same selection and categorization chain as the v12.py)

    -Signal fits.
 Performs fits on the Higgs mass peak using functions such as Gaussian, Breit-Wigner, and DSCB.
 The resulting parameters from the DSCB are saved to be used later on real data.